JoshuaGoode/HashFlare-Research/InitialResearch.md

   #### Additional Photos from HashFlare:
 HashFlare has recently shared multiple images on their instagram.
-It appears to be a smaller operation from the one at ColoHub and houses what appear to be ETH miners.
+It appears to be a smaller operation from the one at ColoHub and mostly houses what appear to be ETH miners.
  - https://www.instagram.com/p/BY-RT8tA78v/?taken-by=hashcoins
  - https://www.instagram.com/p/BLGal6HB5KG/?taken-by=hashcoins
  - https://www.instagram.com/p/BIUk-ashYh-/?taken-by=hashcoins